joephinderink/SharePortation-Protocol--SPP-/policy/README.md

 #### Requirement Data Specs

 For each combination of items in a program, you can specify the data specs, APIs, endpoints, and optional fields that are required per your agency's program policies.
-This is an array within the [Requirement MDS Versions](#requirement-mds-versions) `mds_apis` section in the [Requirement](#requirement) data feed.
+This is an array within the [Requirement  SPP Versions](#requirement- SPP-versions) ` SPP_apis` section in the [Requirement](#requirement) data feed.

 ```jsonc
 // ...